cillay/csv2js.js/README.md

 #### toArray(csvText, options) → {array}

-Convert text in CSV format to an array of JavaScript arrays.
+Convert text in CSV format to an array of JavaScript arrays of string.

 ##### Parameters: